Bob Scrabis (American football)

-Robert Dennis Scrabis (born March 26, 1936) is a former American football player who played with the New York Titans.
-He played college football at Pennsylvania State University.
+Robert Denis Scrabis (born March 26, 1936) is an American former professional football player who was a quarterback with the New York Titans of the American Football League (AFL).
+He played college football for the Penn State Nittany Lions.

 He is the father of Bob Scrabis, who was the 1989 Ivy League Men's Basketball Player of the Year.
 Scrabis has been a resident of Avon-by-the-Sea, New Jersey.
-From 1969 to 2012 operated an auto dealership that he took over from his father-in-law in Lakewood, New Jersey.
+From 1969 to 2012, he operated an auto dealership that he took over from his father-in-law in Lakewood, New Jersey.